 Calibration Curve

 A calibration curve must be prepared using the test reagents at the rig site.
-In most instances, the calibration curve will be similar to those prepared on previous wells, but a new curve must always be prepared in case there are variations in reagent concentrations.
+The calibration curve will most likely be similar to those prepared on previous wells.
+Still, a new curve must always be prepared if there are variations in reagent concentrations.

 The calibration curve is prepared as follows: